handsontable/handsontable/docs/content/guides/rows/rows-sorting.md

     },
     {
       title: 'In stock<br>(checkbox)',
-      // set the data type of the 'In stock' column
+      // set the type of the 'In stock' column
       type: 'checkbox',
       data: 'inStock',
       className: 'htCenter',
     },
     {
       title: 'Sold on<br>(date)',
-      // set the data type of the 'Date' column
+      // set the type of the 'Date' column
       type: 'date',
       data: 'sellDate',
       className: 'htRight',
     },
     {
       title: 'Size<br>(dropdown)',
-      // set the data type of the 'Size' column
+      // set the type of the 'Size' column
       type: 'dropdown',
       data: 'size',
       source: ['XS', 'S', 'M', 'L', 'XL'],